NKeil/ctf_writeups/2020_cyber_security_rumble_germany/README.md

 ![ping](https://github.com/NKeil/ctf_writeups/blob/main/2020_cyber_security_rumble_germany/images/ping.png?raw=true)

-Since our input is being used in the form `ping [input]`, we can test the amount of checks being done on the input by appending another command after the hostname such as `localhost && ls -l`, which successfully gives us the output:
+Since our input is being used in the form `ping [input]`, we can test the website's leniency of accepted inputs by appending another command after the hostname such as `localhost && ls -l`, which successfully gives us the output:

 ```
 -rw-r--r-- 1 root root   16 Oct 15 12:49 requirements.txt